TexasInstruments/edgeai-tidl-tools/examples/osrt_python/advanced_examples/RGB_YUV_model_conversion/README.md

 ## Introduction

-The intention this advanced example folder is to describe te steps on how to convert a RGB trained model to accept YUV data as input.
+The intention of this advanced example folder is to describe te steps on how to convert a RGB trained model to accept YUV data as input.

-**Disclaimer** : These scripts are mainly written/maintained for debug/development validation and may not receive active support in case of issues.
-Also all example unit test cases may not be necessarily supported on TIDL

 ## Usage